zoe-codez/digital-alchemy-nestjs/apps/examples/docker/homeassistant/README.md

-# Steggy Home Assistant reference install
+# digital-alchemy Home Assistant reference install

 > note: Inside of this file the only install of note is the one contained within this directory
 >